mdvorak-iot/esp-fan-controller/README.md

-# ESP32 PSU Fan Controller
+# ESP32 Fan Controller

-This is code for single-purpose built controller for fan inside PSU.
+This is code for single-purpose built controller for driving PWM fans according to temperature.

+When connected to WiFi, it exposes metrics via HTTP, including trivial web page.